 5. Include the state-specific language of the appropriate financial exploitation statutes, as well as any relevant statutes of general application.
 While this information may appear to be unnecessarily cumulative for stakeholders in these positions, it should be included to remove the limiting effect of job-specific summarizations of the law.
 All three stakeholder professions addressed here make use of decision trees, standard forms, and procedure manuals.
 While useful from an efficiency standpoint, these summaries may preclude novel application of these statutes, particularly in states with permissively written statutes.
-The tacit contextual suggestion is that these permissive statutes might permit movement against a usury MLM under permissive state financial exploitation statutes, but given the novelty of this application, it should not be explicitly advised.
+The tacit contextual suggestion is that these permissive statutes might permit movement against a usurious MLM under permissive state financial exploitation statutes, but given the novelty of this application, it should not be explicitly advised.

 6. Explicitly list the numerous known reasons for underreporting of elder financial exploitation and address how each reason may interact with the structure of senior citizen MLM participation.
 Stakeholders in these roles will likely be intimately aware of general elder financial exploitation underreporting causes, including elder dependence on perpetrator family members, fear of losing independence, embarrassment over financial mistakes, or cognitive impairment.
 MLM trends—such as the high incidence of family/friend MLM sales or explicit advertisement of MLMs as panacea for cognitive decline, physical ailments, and financial struggles—align closely with these known reporting barriers.
-Hopefully, explicit connection of these structural similarities will increase stakeholder awareness that usury MLM involvement might indeed need to be addressed by their respective organizations.
+Hopefully, explicit connection of these structural similarities will increase stakeholder awareness that usurious MLM involvement might indeed need to be addressed by their respective organizations.

 7. Close by acknowledging the overall legality of MLMs and acknowledging reasons why an individual of any age may choose to participate in a MLM despite the likelihood of financial loss.
 Reintroducing examples of the reasons for fully-informed MLM participation—e.g., the desire to support a family member’s business, or the desire to participate in a social selling group—is a requirement for reinforcing the independence of individuals of all ages.

 All three selected categories of stakeholders are required to participate in continuing education of some form.
 Most state bar associations require lawyers to take Continuing Legal Education (CLE) courses.
-All law enforcement are required to take continuing education classes.
+All members of law enforcement are required to take continuing education classes.
 While there is no federal requirement for APS continuing education, many APS caseworkers are required to take continuing education courses by their employers and most states explicitly require continuing education for supervisory APS positions.
 While a superficially limited intervention, a certified and widely disseminated course in MLM financial awareness could potentially surreptitiously invigorate interest in this topic amongst millions of individuals that are deeply involved in the issues at hand.

 IV.
 Conclusion

 As the US populace becomes less financially stable, any undue fiscal losses reasonably become increasingly interesting to the legal community.
 And as the US populace gets older, concerns about the welfare and autonomy of elderly people sensibly attract legal support.
-Monetary losses of older Americans due to usury MLMs sit at the confluence of these two expanding areas of law, yet this intersection has experienced remarkably little legal academic attention.
+Monetary losses of older Americans due to usurious MLMs sit at the confluence of these two expanding areas of law, yet this intersection has experienced remarkably little legal academic attention.
 Robust and multifarious protections exist for both discrete topics, but significant further research is required to begin to understand how these laws could potentially interplay.
 By incentivizing the engagement of stakeholders in simultaneous consideration of MLM losses and elder financial exploitation statutes, meaningful first steps towards building this literature can be achieved.